Instructor - Huichun Liang

 Instructors - Seth Howes

 Conducted entirely in English, this course introduces students to important moments in German cultural history and is designed to serve as a road map for future study of the modern era.
-Lectures on German colonialism and imperialism, modern art movements, cultural pessimism and the theory of history, the politics and aesthetics of the Nazis' racial state, World War II and its aftermath, and many other historical benchmarks are joined by guided explorations of a wide variety of cultural artifacts with lessons on “how to read a painting,” “how to read an architectural masterpiece,” “how to read Nazi propaganda,” and other useful guides to analyzing cultural products.
+Lectures on German colonialism and imperialism, modern art movements, cultural pessimism and the theory of history, the politics and aesthetics of the Nazis' racial state, World War II and its aftermath, and many other historical benchmarks are joined by guided explorations of a wide variety of cultural artifacts with lessons on “how to read a painting,” “how to read and critique Nazi propaganda,” and other useful guides to analyzing cultural products.

 May be taken independently of German 2310.
 No foreign language credit, but does have three writing-intensive (WI) sections and will count toward a German minor or major.
 Meets Mondays and Wednesdays from 10:00-11:00, with discussion sections that meet on Fridays from 10:00-11:00 or 11:00-12:00.